History of Kuwait

-Kuwait is a sovereign state in Western Asia located at the head of the Persian Gulf.
+Kuwait is a sovereign state in Western Asia located at the head of the Arabian Gulf.
 The geographical region of Kuwait has been occupied by humans since antiquity, particularly due to its strategic location at the head of the Persian Gulf.
-In the eighteenth and nineteenth centuries, Kuwait was a prosperous maritime port city and the most important trade port in the northern Gulf region.
+In the pre-oil era, Kuwait was a regional trade port.
 In the modern era, Kuwait is best known for the Gulf War (1990–1991).

 Antiquity

 Mesopotamia

 Following the post-glacial flooding of the Persian Gulf basin, debris from the Tigris–Euphrates river formed a substantial delta, creating most of the land in present-day Kuwait and establishing the present coastlines.
 One of the earliest evidence of human habitation in Kuwait dates back to 8000 BC where Mesolithic tools were found in Burgan.

 During the Ubaid period (6500 BC), Kuwait was the central site of interaction between the peoples of Mesopotamia and Neolithic Eastern Arabia, including Bahra 1 and site H3 in Subiya.
 The Neolithic inhabitants of Kuwait were among the world's earliest maritime traders.
 One of the world's earliest reed-boats was discovered at site H3 dating back to the Ubaid period.
 Other Neolithic sites in Kuwait are located in Khiran and Sulaibikhat.

 Mesopotamians first settled in the Kuwaiti island of Failaka in 2000 B.C.
 Traders from the Sumerian city of Ur inhabited Failaka and ran a mercantile business.
 The island had many Mesopotamian-style buildings typical of those found in Iraq dating from around 2000 B.C.